tarwn/lessthandot-hugo/blogs/content/posts/2010-08-10-creating-a-conceptual-data-model.md

 ## The Finished Conceptual Model

-At the point we call it &#8220;Finished [for now]&#8221;, we will have one or more diagrams that display the different entities and relationships, using business terms.
+At the point we call it “Finished [for now]”, we will have one or more diagrams that display the different entities and relationships, using business terms.
 We will also have a whole slew of notes on what those terms meant, other terms that were mentioned during the exploration (potential attributes, technical requirements, etc), and a partially worn out whiteboard.
 These our our deliverables from the conceptual modeling process and provide the foundation for our next steps.